ViktoriaNH/expense-accounting-panel/README.md

 - **React Router v7** — client-side routing for page navigation
 - **SCSS** — CSS preprocessor with nesting, variables, mixins, and functions
 - **Vite** — fast and modern build tool for development and production
-- **React Hook Form** — library for building forms with minimal code, built-in validation, and high performance

 ## Installation & Setup